 This one-year package of professional training and leadership development opportunities is supported by an experienced Achievement Coach over nine half day visits and specifically targets the improved attainment and wellbeing of an identified cohort of children and young people.
 We do this by building the capacity of Designated Teachers to fulfil their statutory role or in post-16 settings, by supporting key staff to understand and support the needs of young people as they transition from care.

 Delivered in partnership with the funding Virtual School, the programme includes:

 A comprehensive coach led Achieving Wellbeing (CLA) review to identify areas of need

 An assigned Achievement Coach who will work with senior leaders/Governors to evaluate the impact of current policy and practice on children looked after, celebrate successes, identify areas for further development, then support improvement planning for the coming year.

 Half day coaching visits that will be used to support leadership coaching, training delivery, “train the trainer” sessions, briefings and impact-evaluation reporting.
-Coach deployment agreed in discussion with Headteacher/Senior Leadership Team
+Coach deployment agreed in discussion with Headteacher/Principal/Senior Leadership Team

 Coaching support of high quality PEP submissions in line with commissioning Virtual School systems and requirements

 Baseline and progress data tracked and monitored for an identified cohort of looked after and/or previously looked after children and/or care leavers

 Baseline and progress wellbeing measured and monitored for the identified cohort

 Case study capture of the progress of at least one of the young people targeted specifically by the programme (optional)